oasci/pitt-biosc1540-2024s/biosc1540/assessments/assignments/05/index.md

 **Points**: 4

 The affinity of some protein-ligand interactions strongly depends on salt concentration, decreasing rapidly as ionic strength increases.
-Propose a plausible explanation for this phenomenon and describe an experiment you could perform to test your hypothesis.
+Propose a plausible explanation for this phenomenon and describe a computational or wet-lab experiment you could perform to test your hypothesis.

 ## Problem 7